aquamila/Analyzing_AB_Test_Results/README.md

 ## Technologies Used

 - Jupyter Notebook
-- Python with libraries and modules:
+- Python with the following libraries and modules:
   - NumPy
   - pandas
   - Matplotlib